master-hax/compose-downloadsquad/README.md

 * containers outside the VPN are visible to rtorrent & prowlarr as "localhost"

 ## how it works
 we only want to pass `rtorrent` & `prowlarr` through the VPN, but they still need to communicate with containers outside the VPN.
-So we use [unix domain sockets](https://en.wikipedia.org/wiki/Unix_domain_socket) on a temporary docker volume for secure & efficient communication around the VPN.
+So we use [unix domain sockets](https://en.wikipedia.org/wiki/Unix_domain_socket) on a temporary docker volume for secure & efficient communication around the VPN + 2 instances of nginx to proxy requests through them.